Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Barton County, MO.
-If you’ve been arrested for DWI/DUI in Barton County, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Barton County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Barton County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Barton County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Barton County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Barton County, MO.
+Time is critical—you have just 15 days from your arrest to request a hearing.
+Don’t delay.
+Protect your driving privileges in Barton County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
+Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Barton County, MO DWI/DUI defense attorneys build a powerful defense for your case.

 • Protect Your License